 Happy Holidays!
 Is it okay that I didn’t say Merry Christmas?
 What is the “true meaning of Christmas”?
 According to whom?
 These are the questions that often arise at this time of year.
 They arise for me, too.
 I don’t have clear answers, and each year, I discover something slightly new about the answers for me, based on the circumstances I have at the time.

 Admittedly, I don’t know how much I believe of the story of Jesus’ birth.
-If it occurred today, Mary would be ostracized and called a lying slut for making up such an unbelievable story about her virgin pregnancy.
-Joseph would be hailed as a good man for stepping up to take on another man’s responsibility.
-Jesus would be damned as a bastard child, much like I was shamed in our 1970s Catholic community for having divorced parents.
-Journalists and investigators would spend their lives searching for Jesus’ “real father,” and there would be debates about what a real father is.
+If it occurred today, Mary would probably be accused of fabricating an unbelievable story about her virgin pregnancy.
+Joseph might be hailed as a good man for stepping up to take on another man’s responsibility.
+Jesus could be deemed a bastard child, much like I was shamed in our 1970s Catholic community for having divorced parents.
+Journalists, investigators, and genealogists would spend their lives searching for Jesus’ “real father,” and there would be debates about what a real father is.
 That’s not all bad.
-We don’t have to be hateful to those who question what we take for granted as true.

 Action One: Define the Conflict Succinctly

-I am not sure I believe the nativity story, and I feel strange pretending that I do.
-I also feel disrespectful in engaging only in the commercial aspects of the holiday.
+- I also feel disrespectful in engaging only in the commercial aspects of the holiday.

-I want to be valued for who I am, not how much I spend.
+- I want to be valued for who I am, not how much I spend.

-I’m not sure my family members believe or think differently, and I must be careful not to assume they do.
+- I’m not sure my family members believe or think differently, and I must be careful not to assume they do.

 Action Three: Play with the Possibilities for Resolution